napari/napari/README.md

 **napari** is a fast, interactive, multi-dimensional image viewer for Python.
 It's designed for browsing, annotating, and analyzing large multi-dimensional images.
 It's built on top of `Qt` (for the GUI), `vispy` (for performant GPU-based rendering), and the scientific Python stack (`numpy`, `scipy`).

 We're developing **napari** in the open!
-But the project is in an **alpha** stage, and there will still occasionally be **breaking changes** from patch to patch.
+But the project is in an **alpha** stage, and there will still will still likely be **breaking changes** with each release.
 You can follow progress on this repository, test out new versions as we release them, and contribute ideas and code.

-We're working on [detailed tutorials](./tutorials/README.md), but you can also quickly get start by looking below.
+We're working on [detailed tutorials](https://github.com/napari/napari-tutorials/tree/master/README.md), but you can also quickly get started by looking below.

 ## installation

-**napari** can be installed on most Mac OS X and Linux systems with Python 3.6 or 3.7 by calling
+**napari** can be installed on most macOS and Linux systems with Python 3.6 or 3.7 by calling

 ```sh
 $ pip install napari
 ```

 We're working on improving Windows support.
+For mac0S we also require at least version 10.12.

 To install from the master branch on Github use